RodrigoUchoa001/chat-app/README.md

 # Chat App

-A chat app developed with Firebase Firestore and Flutter.
+A chat app developed with Firebase and Flutter.

 Inspired by the design of Alex Hylton, design available at [Chatting App UI kit - Chatbox](https://www.figma.com/community/file/1152599900945065665).